fatiando/pooch/MAINTENANCE.md

 3. Replace the PR number in the commit titles with a link to the Github PR page.
 4. Copy the remaining changes to `doc/changes.rst` under a new section for the intended release.
-5. Add a link to the new release version documentation in `doc/index.rst`.
+5. Add a link to the new release version documentation in `README.rst`.
 5. Open a new PR with the updated changelog.

 ### Pushing to PyPI and updating the documentation